mysql/mysql-utilities/doc/man/mysqlserverclone.rst

 .. option:: --server=<source>

-   connection information for source server in the form:
+   Connection information for source server in the form:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --verbose, -v

-   control how much information is displayed.
-For example, -v = verbose, -vv = more verbose, -vvv = debug
+   Control how much information is displayed.
+For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --quiet, -q

-   turn off all messages for quiet execution
+   Turn off all messages for quiet execution.

 .. option:: --new-data=<path_to_new_datadir>

-   the full path to the location of the data directory for the new instance
+   The full path to the location of the data directory for the new instance.

 .. option:: --new-port=<port>

-   the new port for the new instance - default=3307
+   The new port for the new instance - default=3307.

 .. option:: --new-id=<server_id>

-   the server_id for the new instance - default=2
+   The server_id for the new instance - default=2.

 .. option:: --root-password=<password>

-   password for the root user
+   Password for the root user.

 .. option:: --mysqld=<options>

-   additional options for mysqld
+   Additional options for mysqld.

 NOTES
 -----